ArjenSchwarz/ignoreme/content/posts/blog-hugo.md

 date: 2014-09-15T08:19:53+10:00
 title: And we've gone static
 slug: and-we-ve-gone-static
+Description: "As I actually started writing again for this site, I found that I just wasn't happy with Wordpress.
+I originally chose Wordpress because it was the path of least resistance, but it turns out that it doesn't suit my needs."
 ---

 As I actually started writing again for this site, I found that I just wasn't happy with Wordpress.
 I originally chose Wordpress because it was the path of least resistance, but it turns out that it doesn't suit my needs.